Adityagupta200/Bias-Predictor/README.md

 ### 1. **`StereoSet.json`**
    - **Description**: A dataset that evaluates biases in natural language models related to stereotypes in various domains, such as gender, race, religion, and profession.
-   - **Usage**: Used for training and evaluating the model on stereotype detection and classification tasks.
+   - **Usage**: Used for training and evaluating the model on classification tasks.

 ### 2. **`Gender_Bias_Sentences.txt`**
    - **Description**: Contains sentences showcasing explicit and implicit gender biases, such as stereotyping or unfair assumptions based on gender.